ceedeepee/synqchronizer/README.md

 ### Automatic Installation

-If Docker is not installed, synchronizer-cli offers automatic installation:
+If Docker is not installed, synqchronizer offers automatic installation:

 ```bash
 synchronize install-docker